Gorilla trekking in Uganda is the best option for those yearning for a more comprehensive wildlife experience.

 Gorilla families in Uganda

-Gorilla trekking in Uganda is the best option for those yearning for a more comprehensive wildlife experience.
+Gorilla trekking in Bwindi Uganda is the best option for those yearning for a more comprehensive wildlife experience with a number of gorilla families.
 Bwindi Impenetrable National Park is the best place you can see gorillas in Uganda.
 This is an old rainforest so the trekking can be a little tougher than in Rwanda.

 The fact that Uganda has a diversity of wildlife, the forest itself is more dramatic than it would in Rwanda, and although the park is harder to get to by road, most times requiring an overnight stop from the capital Kampala or Entebbe, it is more than worth the effort travelling through some exhilarating scenery en-route.